cipz/InstagramBots/README.md

 This repository contains a few python scripts that act as Instagram bots that scrape the Internet for interesting daily / weekly content.
 It is not intended as a serious repository, it was created of of boredom and just for fun / entrataining reasons.
+The code is not well organized and there are no functions, it's just a bunch of scripts.

 ## The bots
 Here is a list of the bots currently present in this repo: